p4-team/ctf/2018-07-28-code-blue-quals/web_mage/README.md

     ...
 ```

-Precisely, if we have 2 different paremetrs and we name set the first one's value to the name of the second one, things will **break**
+Precisely, if we have 2 different paremetrs and we set the first one's value to the name of the second one, things will **break**

 This is the part we'll be exploiting: